hmpthcs/WinkShell/README.md

 * nwg-drawer
    * can't seem to scroll all the way to the right.
 Dunno.
 * lavalauncher
    * icons: are from the phosphor icon set; some may be not the most intuitive.
 I like fontawesome too, but I think we can do better here.
+Needs work.
    * scripts/actions: most are dummy buttons; top button is a fallback to close the lavalauncher instance in case lisgd fails.
 Have a look at lavamain.conf to customize--its very straightforward relative to other configs.
 * lisgd
    * make sure your environment variables are set properly.
 This was not working for me until I made a number of changes to correct missing envvars with greetd as my login manager; not sure which of those changes was the winner.